carpentries-incubator/hpc-intro/_episodes/064-parallel.md

 ---
-title: "What is parallel"
+title: "What is Parallel Computing"
-teaching: 30
+teaching: 15
-exercises: 60
+exercises: 5
 questions:
 - "How do we execute a task in parallel?"
 - "What benefits arise from parallel execution?"